How to Build Trust with Clients and Business Partnerships

 S: Self Orientation

-Now, we need to talk about the importance of credibility in trust building.
+Now, we need to talk about the importance of credibility in confidence-building.
 Credibility is one of the most important traits that any industry or individual must-have for success.
-As a project manager, if the client believes that you have knowledge, skills, and expertise to deliver the product, they are sure that you are credible on the subject.
+As a project manager, if the client believes that you have the knowledge, skills, and expertise to deliver the product, they are sure that you are credible on the subject.
 Note that you can credibility over time depending on your proper actions.

 Reliability refers to how dependable you are.
 If you deliver your promises on time, you are a reliable person.

 Intimacy is related to emotional safety.
 Intimacy can be at Professional, Personal and Private levels.

 Self-orientation is related to personal focus.
 If your self-focus increases, your trustworthiness decrease.
 If other people think that you primarily concern yourself all the time without taking care of their requirements, they will not trust you.

 Illustrated Example for Trust Equation

 Up to this section, we discussed how to build trust in the workplace.
 Now we will analyze an illustrated example for the trust equation to provide a better understanding.